CA-CST-SII/Software-Standards/C#_Standards.md

 *Local variables in a method and its first statement *Logical sections inside a method to improve readability

-=====Spacing=====
+#####Spacing#####
 The following spacing rules should be followed:
 *No space between a method name and the opening parenthesis "(".
 *No space between the parentheses for methods with no params in the signature.
-*All items in a Class declaration should be separated by spaces (see Class, Interface, and Method Declarations).
+*All items in a Class declaration should be separated by spaces (see Class, Interface, and

+Method Declarations).
-*All parameters/expressions within parentheses should be separated by spaces located after the opening parenthesis, after the commas or semicolons, and before the closing parenthesis.
+*All parameters/expressions within parentheses should be separated by spaces located after

+the opening parenthesis, after the commas or semicolons, and before the closing parenthesis.
-*Nested parentheses should be separated by spaces from the outer parentheses as well as the contained expression.
+*Nested parentheses should be separated by spaces from the outer parentheses as well as the

+contained expression.
 *No spaces should be used within parentheses that denote an explicit object cast.
-*Surround operators with single spaces (except unary operators like increment or logical not).
+*Surround operators with single spaces (except unary operators like increment or logical

+not).

 Method example: